andreros/playground/awesome-development/readme.md

 - [ITCSS: Scalable and Maintainable CSS Architecture](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) -
 Inverted Triangle CSS, an architecture for segmenting and organizing CSS in large projects, by Lubos Kmetko.
 - [CSS Triangle](https://css-tricks.com/snippets/css/css-triangle/) - An example of CSS Triangle, by Chris Coyier.
+- [CSS Glitch Effect](https://tympanus.net/codrops/2017/12/21/css-glitch-effect/) - An experimental glitch effect powered by CSS animations and the clip-path property.
+Inspired by the technique seen on the speakers page of the 404 conference, by Mary Lou.

 <br>